Learning nuclear cross sections across the chart of nuclides with graph neural networks: Abstract

 \section{Abstract}

-In this work, we explore the use of deep learning techniques to learn how nuclear cross-sections change as we add or remove protons and neutrons.
-As a proof of principle, we focus on the neutron-induced reactions in the fast energy regime that are the most important in nuclear science and engineering.
-We use variational autoencoders (VAEs) and implicit neural representations (INRs) to build a learned feature representation space of nuclear cross sections and reduce the dimensionality of the problem.
-We then train graph neural networks (GNNs) on the resulting latent space to leverage the topological information encoded in the chart of isotopes and to capture the variations of cross sections with the number of particles in nuclei.
-We find that hypernetworks based on INRs significantly outperforms VAEs in encoding nuclear cross-sections.
-This superiority is attributed to INR's ability to model complex, varying frequency details, which enables lower prediction errors when combined with GNNs.
-We also observe that GNN optimization is much more successful when performed in the latent space, whether using INRs or VAEs.
-However VAEs' continuous representation also allows for direct GNN training in the original input space.
-We leverage these representational learning techniques and successfully predict cross sections for a $17\times17$ block of nuclei with high accuracy and precision. \nicolas{Using clustering algorithms, we map groups of latent vectors into regions of the nuclear chart and show that VAEs and INRs can discover some of the neutron magic numbers.} These findings suggest that \nicolas{deep-learning models based on} representation encoding of cross-sections \nicolas{combined with graph neural networks} hold significant potential in augmenting nuclear theory models, e.g., providing reliable estimates of covariances of cross sections, including cross-material covariances.
+In this work, we explore the use of deep learning techniques to learn how nuclear cross sections change as we add or remove protons and neutrons.
+As a proof of principle, we focus on the neutron-induced reactions in the fast energy regime.
+Our approach follows a two-stage learning framework.
+First, we apply representation learning to encode cross section data into a latent space using either variational autoencoders (VAEs) or implicit neural representations (INRs).
+Then, we train graph neural networks (GNNs) on the resulting embeddings to predict missing values across the nuclear chart by leveraging the topological structure of neighboring isotopes.
+We demonstrate accurate cross section predictions within a $9 \times 9$ block of missing nuclei.
+We also find that the optimal GNN training strategy depends on the type of latent representation used, with VAE embeddings performing best under end-to-end optimization in the original space, while INR embeddings achieve better results when the GNN is trained only in the latent space.
+Furthermore, using clustering algorithms, we map groups of latent vectors into regions of the nuclear chart and show that VAEs and INRs can discover some of the neutron magic numbers.
+These findings suggest that deep-learning models based on the representation encoding of cross sections combined with graph neural networks holds significant potential in augmenting nuclear theory models, e.g., by providing reliable estimates of covariances of cross sections, including cross-material covariances.